Berg0162/simcline/Tacx Smart/README.md

 To benefit the most of the dual core of the ESP32 Feather the Simcline program load must be balanced carefully.
 The experience has shown that a reliable situation is achieved when one realizes the following settings:
 + Set in the Arduino IDE 2.0 --> Tools Menu --> Events Run On: "Core 1"
 + Set in the Arduino IDE 2.0 --> Tools Menu --> Arduino Runs On: "Core 1"
 + The <b>xControlUpDownMovement</b> is set in the program code to run on "Core 0".
-This routine is "continuously" controlling the Up- and Down-movements of the actuator in alignment with the repeatedly changing information about the road inclination. <br clear="right">
+This routine is "continuously" controlling the Up- and Down-movements of the actuator in alignment with the repeatedly changing information about the road inclination. <br>

 # Overview of Arduino Feather nRF52840 Express Program Code Flow and Snippets<br>
 + Include headers of libraries and declare classes